If you ever visit Scotland I would imagine that you will make a point of experiencing the mighty capital that is called Edinburgh.

 The stunning St Giles Cathedral.
-We sadly didn’t have time to explore inside.
+Wish we’d had time to explore inside.

 We both started to feel hungry so Frankie and Bennys on the Royal Mile it was for some food.
 I also enjoyed a nice glass of white wine and soda.
 Lovely food and friendly service.

 After dinner we walked around some of the side streets to see what was there.
 It’s a busy place at night.
 As it was getting late we made our way back down to Princes Street to find out what bus we needed to get back to Ratho.
 We soon found out that you need to be at the right bus stop for the right bus.
 Sometimes if you don’t put your arm out the bus can just drive past!